divio/divio-cloud-docs/introduction/03-add-applications.rst

     git commit -m "Added polls application"

-And push to the Divio Cloud Git server:
+And push to the Divio Git server:

 ..  code-block:: bash